openstack-archive/senlin/doc/source/getting_started/architecture.rst

 Senlin Architecture
 ===================

-Senlin is a service to create and manage clusters of homogeneous resources in an OpenStack cloud.
+Senlin is a service to create and manage clusters of homogeneous resources on an OpenStack cloud.
 Senlin provides an OpenStack-native ReST API.